rev138/pod_feeder/README.md

     -i   --feed-id <string>              An arbitrary identifier to associate database entries with this feed -l   --pod-url <https://...>         The pod URL
-    -m   --timeout <hours>               How long (in hours) to keep attempting failed posts (default 72) -o   --fetch-only                    Don't publish to Diaspora, just queue the new feed items for later -p   --password <********>           The D* user password -r   --url-tags                      Attempt to automatically hashtagify the RSS link URL (default: off)
+    -m   --timeout <hours>               How long (in hours) to keep attempting failed posts (default 72) -n   --ignore-tag <#hashtag>         Hashtags to filter out.
+May be specified multiple times (default: none) -o   --fetch-only                    Don't publish to Diaspora, just queue the new feed items for later -p   --password <********>           The D* user password -r   --url-tags                      Attempt to automatically hashtagify the RSS link URL (default: off)